 - to improve our service through survey and feedback requests to you, and to make our services and products more relevant to you

-- carrying out an agreement we have with you
+- contract - carrying out an agreement we have with you

 - fulfilling a legal obligation

-- you having agreed to it
+- having your consent to it

 We use live chat software on our website, this is provided by Click4Assistance, a 3rd party UK based Software Company.
 Information regarding how the data is processed and stored can be viewed here.